 Tips!
-While Paducah may not be dripping with queer pride, they do have their very own LGBT Welcome Center.
+While Paducah may not be dripping with queer pride, they do have their very own Heartland Equality Event Center, a welcome center of sorts for visitors and a resident resource center for the LGBT community.
 On the artistic side, the National Quilt Museum features some serious works of art—not your grandma’s quilts!—and there is also a plethora of antique stores around town.
 The Cinema Systers Film Festival also has some hotels they suggest for your stay.

 Kentucky Bourbon Festival, Bardstown

 Kentucky is world famous for its bourbon.
 So famous, that bourbon is only “true bourbon” if it’s made in Kentucky.
-The Kentucky Bourbon Festival ® is Kentucky’s love of bourbon culminating into one weekend long bash, where you can taste bourbons from every major distillery, rock out to live music, and learn what goes into making your favorite bourbons.
+The annual Kentucky Bourbon Festival® takes place every September in Bardstown, where Kentucky’s love of bourbon culminates into a weekend-long bash for visitors and locals alike to taste bourbons from every major distillery, rock out to live music, and learn what goes into making your favorite bourbons.
 It’s no wonder Bill Murray showed up to the festival in 2016!

 How to be safe: While Bardstown has no specific Fairness ordinance, it’s close enough to Louisville (about 45-minutes) to have a more progressive feel than some of the other spots in the state.
 Bourbon brings people together, and most major labels are supporters of Pride during June.

 Tips!
 To complete your on-theme Bardstown visit, stay at the gay-owned Bourbon Manor in downtown Bardstown, a charming respite that’s perfect for a romantic getaway.